michalliu/hellohtml5.com/z-about.md

 permalink: /about/
 ---

 My name is LYF.
 I'm a software engineer living at ShenZhen.
 I have years of experience on fullstack web development.
 For the last couple of years, I developes Android Apps.
-The name of the blog comes from an essays Dawn Blossoms Plucked at Dusk(Zhao Hua Xi Shi) written by [LuXun](https://en.wikipedia.org/wiki/Lu_Xun) at 1932.
+The name of the blog came from a collection of essays written by [LuXun](https://en.wikipedia.org/wiki/Lu_Xun) in 1932 - Dawn Blossoms Plucked at Dusk(Zhao Hua Xi Shi).

 Project
 --------